bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 add_plugins(DefaultPlugins)
 ```
 This call simply adds all the default plugins to the app.
-Follow this link if you are interested in a complete list of all of the default plugins: [default_plugins.rs](https://github.com/bevyengine/bevy/blob/latest/crates/bevy_internal/src/default_plugins.rs)
+You can find a complete list of all of the default plugins in the source code on GitHub in the [default_plugins.rs](https://github.com/bevyengine/bevy/blob/latest/crates/bevy_internal/src/default_plugins.rs) file.

 ```rs
 .insert_resource(ClearColor(Color::rgb(0.9, 0.9, 0.9)))